Vatshayan/Final-Year-Project-Cryptographic-Technique-for-Communication-System/README.md

 ✅  This Project is Salute to Army, Police and Security Officers.
 (Real Life Problem Solving Project)

-✅  This Project also been discussed and approved by DRDO Security Scientist "E" for its Efficiancy and Idea.
+✅  This Project also been discussed and approved by DRDO Security Scientist "Dr.Mishra" for its Efficiancy and Idea.

 ### ✌️ I have been Graded A+ and 9 SGPA in Sem 8 for my Combo work as for Working Python project and Publishing Scopus IEEE Research paper.